-The history of western metaphysics has its philosophical roots in pre-Socratic Greek antiquity beginning with Anaximander of Miletus (c.610-c.545 BC) who is credited with being the first metaphysician on record.
+The history of western metaphysics differs from Eastern metaphysics in that it has its philosophical roots in pre-Socratic Greek antiquity, beginning with Anaximander of Miletus (c.610-c.545 BC), who is credited with being the first metaphysician on record.
 Other records of account consider Thales of Miletus (c.
 624–c.
 546 BC) as the first metaphysician because he is said to be the first to question the nature of reality without referring to mythology.
 Aristotle considered Thales to be the "Father of Science" because he was regarded as the first philosopher in the Greek tradition.

 This period of history occurred during the years 430 to 320 BC and began with Socrates followed by Plato who was Socrates most prized student and then Aristotle who was Plato's most prized student.
 Aristotle considered metaphysics to be the queen of the sciences because it was not barred by limitations or restrictions as were all the other sciences which were limited to the examination of particular regions of things, i.e. physics and math.
 Aristotle was given to the belief that everything in existence had a starting point and common principles, therefore, he termed metaphysics as the "first philosophy" which all other philosophical, theological and scientific thought and inquiry whether speculative or empirical was built upon in response to man's innate desire to "know" the nature of reality and what is Being or being as being.